Eyelor/docker-lab-7-buildx/README.md

 # docker-lab-7-buildx
-This document showcases the usage of building images for various device architectures and managing cached data during the building process.
+This project showcases the usage of building images for various device architectures and managing cached data during the building process.

 ## Table of Contents